nationalarchives/tna-eventbrite-api/README.md

 ### Bugs

 * When the shortcode is added twice to a page there is a js conflict and outputs nothing.
+* The js is relient on the correct file path and naming of the plugin's folder.
+Folder name should be 'tna-eventbrite-api'.